schnerring/hugo-theme-gruvbox/README.md

 # hugo-theme-gruvbox

-A retro-looking [Hugo](https://gohugo.io/) theme inspired by [gruvbox](https://github.com/morhetz/gruvbox) to build secure, fast and SEO-ready websites.
+A retro-looking [Hugo](https://gohugo.io/) theme inspired by [gruvbox](https://github.com/morhetz/gruvbox) to build secure, fast, and SEO-ready websites.

 This theme is easily customizable with features that any coder loves.

-Lots of inspiration was taken from the [Hello Friend](https://github.com/panr/hugo-theme-hello-friend) and [Doks](https://github.com/h-enk/doks) Hugo themes.
+I took a lot of inspiration from the [Hello Friend](https://github.com/panr/hugo-theme-hello-friend) and [Doks](https://github.com/h-enk/doks) Hugo themes.

 ## DEMO [https://hugo-theme-gruvbox.pages.dev/](https://hugo-theme-gruvbox.pages.dev/)